telerik/kendo-react/docs/knowledge-base/add-custom-tools-to-the-editor-and-customize-built-in-tools.md

 This is an example showcasing how to achieve this:

 {% meta height:420 %}
+{% embed_file editor/add-span-with-class/app.jsx preview %}
-{% embed_file editor/add-span-with-class/main.jsx preview %}
+{% embed_file editor/add-span-with-class/main.jsx %}
 {% endmeta %}

 ## Insert Non Editable Node